thesephist/ink/SPEC.md

 )
 ```

-A few quirks of this syntax:
+A few quirks of this syntax, and notes about the language:

 - All variables use lexical binding and scope, and are bound to the most local ExpressionList (execution block)
 - Commas (`Separator` tokens) are always required where they are marked in the formal grammar, but the tokenizer inserts commas on newlines if it can be inserted, except after unary and binary operators and after opening delimiters, so few are required after expressions, before closing delimiters, and before the ':' in an Object literal.
 Here, they are auto-inserted during tokenization.